TuxCoding/ThunderOverlay/README.md

 ### What doesn't work?

 * Squad members cannot be extracted automatically and have to be added manually
-    * The webinterface has indication that this feature was available or planned at least (`mode`)
+    * The data from the webinterface indicates that this feature was available or planned at least (`mode`)
 * Avatars cannot be downloaded on the fly i.e. for enemies
     * There is only a limited amount of avatars you can choose
     * However, we found no way to find out which of those is selected
     * There is:
         * The stats site, but it's bot protected [Stats](https://warthunder.com/de/community/userinfo?nick=TuxCode)
-        * Maybe the mobile app or in-game could provide an endpoint, but this would be highly dependend on internal changes and not **approved** by `Gaijin`
+        * Maybe the mobile app or in-game could provide an API endpoint, but this would be highly dependend on internal changes and not **approved** by `Gaijin`.
+Therefore it was not investigated further.
 * Which kind of ammunition was used
-    * This data is exposed in the in-game, but not available in the web interface
+    * This data is exposed in the in-game battle log, but not available in the web interface
     * Well, we could use optical character recognition, but this would be overkill and a performance hit
-    * We could make a database of standard ammunition per tank, but it would be very time consuming
+    * We could make a database of standard ammunition per tank, but it would be very time consuming and not always true

 ### The overlay doesn't work with the minimal client